moondance-labs/tanssi-docs/learn/tanssi/network-features/staking.md

 Rewards are assigned to a block's producer Manual or Auto-Compound Reward Pools when Tanssi attests that the specific block production slot that block producer was assigned to has been fulfilled, and the block was produced successfully.

 All rewards (for all pools) are stored in a protocol-owned account.
 Nevertheless, the protocol internally keeps track of the actual native tokens held by each pool.
 The core difference between staking through the Manual or Auto-Compound Rewards Pools is how rewards are distributed.
 In the Manual Rewards Pool, users have to claim any staking rewards they've accumulated manually.
-In contrast, in the Auto-Compound Rewards Pool, the rewards are automatically re-staked at each Tanssi block, where the protocol announces the block producer for each block production assignment, either in Tanssi or an appchain.
+In contrast, in the Auto-Compound Rewards Pool, the rewards are automatically re-staked at each Tanssi block, where the protocol announces the block producer for each block production assignment.

 The delegate and undelegate operations need to be sent by the delegator itself.
 They signal the intent of the action to be taken and ask the protocol to perform the necessary checks to allow the delegator to delegate or undelegate.
 Consequently, these actions can be executed only after a certain number of sessions, but anyone in the network can perform this second operation through the execute pending operation transaction.